brunosan/brunosan.eu/_posts/project/2012-05-06-First-balloon-mapping.md

 ###Goal

 The Goal here is to get to know the technique and get familiar with the challenges and benefits of grassroots mapping using balloons.
+Washington is pretty strict against flying stuff inside the city, so my scope was fairly limited.
 We chose to map a small region inside the Rock Creek and one of the bridges.

-##Progress
+###Progress

 * *2012-05-06*: Hardware delivered (as a birthday present, thank you guys!).
 Corresponds to this kit available online from [Grassroots Mappers](http://shop.breadpig.com/collections/publiclaboratory/products/balloon-mapping-kit)